banaxou/hostagram/README.md

+# Hostagram v2 has been postponed to an undetermined date due to a TPM-related issue on my PC.
+I am currently running Linux

-# hostagram 2 soon 22 may 🌸
+## hostagram 2 soon 22 may 🌸
-# hostagram 1 is Unusable ! 💥
+## hostagram 1 is Unusable ! 💥

 (**Instaloader is poison**)
 All versions are compromised ..